How to Treat Nosebleeds in Palm Harbor, FL

 - You have any conditions that affect blood-clotting, such as liver disease

-Call Dr. Berrios at (727) 942-4005 to make an appointment if you have any questions or concerns about your nosebleeds.
+Call Dr. Berrios at (727) 942-4005 to make an appointment in the Palm Harbor and Tampa, FL area if you have any questions or concerns about your nosebleeds.